jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

 It is also possible to migrate from a Commercial, Managed environment (running in <em>Pivotal Platform</em> using
 <em>Pivotal Cloud Cache</em> (PCC)) back to an Open Source, Non-Managed
-environment (i.e. running with an externally managed VMware GemFire cluster).
+environment (i.e. running with an externally managed [vmware-gemfire-name] cluster).
 </p>

-By the end of this guide, you should feel comfortable and ready to begin building Spring Boot applications using either VMware GemFire standalone or by deploying and running in *Pivotal Platform* using *Pivotal Cloud Cache* (PCC).
+By the end of this guide, you should feel comfortable and ready to begin building Spring Boot applications using either [vmware-gemfire-name] standalone or by deploying and running in *Pivotal Platform* using *Pivotal Cloud Cache* (PCC).